Terra (mythology): Iconography

 Tellus is often identified as the central figure on the so-called Italia relief panel of the Ara Pacis, which is framed by bucrania (ornamental ox heads) and motifs of vegetative and animal fertility and abundance.
 Terra long remained common as a personification, if not exactly treated as a goddess.
 She often formed part of sets of the personified Four Elements, typically identified by a cornucopia, farm animals, and vegetable products.

 Tellumo

 Male counterparts named Tellumo or Tellurus are mentioned, although rarely.
 Augustine of Hippo identified Tellumo as the male counterpart of Tellus.
 A Tellurus is named by Capella but by no other source.

 In science

 In several modern Romance languages, Terra or Terre is the name of planet Earth.
 Earth is sometimes referred to as "Terra" by speakers of English to match post-classical Latin astronomical naming conventions, and to distinguish the planet from the soil covering part of it.
 It is also, rarely, called "Tellus", mainly via the adjective "tellurian".

+In the arts

+Tellus was the inspiration for the name of the Tellus Audio Cassette Magazine.